 - You must not be deemed inadmissible.

-The rest of this section explains each of these Asylum Green Card eligibility conditions in depth.
+The rest of this section explains each of these asylum green card eligibility conditions in depth.

 One year of physical presence in the U.S. only includes the time the asylee spent inside the U.S. If the asylee leaves the U.S. while in asylum status, USCIS will only count the day they left the U.S. and the day they returned to the U.S. as part of their physical presence.
 Anytime spent outside of the U.S. will not count toward the physical presence requirement.

-Continue to Meet the Definition of a Refugee
+Continue To Meet the Definition of a Refugee

-When applying for the Green Card, there must be no reason for the asylum officer to believe that you no longer fall under refugee status.
+When applying for a green card, there must be no reason for the asylum officer to believe that you no longer fall under refugee status.
 If you travel back to the country you fled from, for instance, you will forfeit your refugee status.
 If you received derivative asylum, you must prove that you continue to be the spouse or child of the primary asylum applicant.
 If you're a child of a principal asylee and you get married, for instance, you will no longer be eligible for derivative asylum.

 Not Firmly Resettled in Any Foreign Country

-In order to keep your Asylum status, you must only be “firmly settled” in the United States.
-USCIS will consider you as firmly-settled in another country if, before entering the U.S., you received a permanent residence or citizenship offer in a third country that is neither your home country nor the United States.
-USCIS will also consider you firmly resettled if you leave the U.S. and receive permanent residence or citizenship in a third country after applying for Asylum in the U.S.
+In order to keep your asylum status, you must only be “firmly settled” in the United States.
+USCIS will consider you as firmly settled in another country if, before entering the U.S., you received a permanent residence or citizenship offer in a third country that is neither your home country nor the United States.
+USCIS will also consider you firmly resettled if you leave the U.S. and receive permanent residence or citizenship in a third country after applying for asylum in the U.S.

-How to apply for an Asylum Green Card in 7 Steps
+How To Apply for an Asylum Green Card in 7 Steps